beala/twiphon/README.md

 See `twiphon --help` for additional information.

 *Warning:* This program fails ungracefully when rate limited (an exception is thrown and the program is killed).
-Since the API allows around 60,000 tweets to be downloaded every 15 minutes, this is fine for many use cases.
+Currently the API allows for 3,200 tweets to be downloaded every 15 minutes.